 Flaxseed is a plant-based food that provides healthful fat, antioxidants, and fiber.
-Some people call it a “functional food,” which means that a person can eat it to boost their health.
+It can provide many health benefits.

 People grew flax as a crop in ancient Egypt and China.
 In Asia, it has had a role in Ayurvedic medicine for thousands of years.